Reading Museum is in the centre of Reading in the Town Hall. The main entrance is via sliding glass doors on Blagrave Street.

 The Abbey Quarter encompasses the former grounds of Reading Abbey.
 It includes the Abbey Ruins, the Abbey Gateway, Reading Gaol, the Forbury Gardens and the surrounding area including Reading Museum.

-Please see above for details of how to get to the Museum - we suggest you begin your visit on the ground floor where you will find a model of the Abbey Ruins and further information.
-The Abbey Ruins are a 5 to 10 minute walk away.
-The Ruins are currently closed for conservation work.
-You can view them from the Forbury Gardens or Chestnut Walk.
+Please see above for details of how to get to the Museum - we suggest you begin your visit on the ground floor where there are displays about the Quarter and further information.
+The Abbey Ruins are a 5 to 10 minute walk away through the Forbury Gardens.
+The Ruins reopen after conservation on 16 June 2018.
+See our Abbey Quarter website for more information.